mdakram2002/ALL-Projects-/README.md

 - Performance Optimization: Techniques for optimizing React applications.
 - Server-Side Rendering: Using Next.js for SSR.
 - Advanced Patterns: Using higher-order components, render props, and custom hooks.
-- Applications: Building advance level application like coming soon.
+- Applications: Building advance level application like Counter-react-redux.

 # Deployment:
 Each project in this repository is deployed and accessible for live demonstration.
 Check out the live links provided in each project’s README file.